lgaudencio/brain-tumor-detection/README.md

 * As a client, I want to upload image(s) of the MRI scan results, so that the ML model can give me an immediate and accurate prediction on whether the image is healthy or has a tumour.

+To implement the User Stories in this business requirement, the following was done:

+* Use the Modelling and Evaluation Jupyter Notebook.

+* Build and ML model, the rationale for this model can be found in the appropriate section [here](#the-rationale-for-the-model)

+* The Brain Tumor Detection page on the Streamlit dashboard will have a feature where the client can upload MRI scan images and get instant results.
+Functionalities of this feature include:

+    * Images can be uploaded in either PNG or JPG format.

+    * The possibility of uploading more than one image at once but each image must be smaller than 200MB.

+    * Once the image has been predicted on, it will show a bar chart with the probability of healthy/tumour and a prediction statement that will tell the client if the image(s) are healthy or has a presence of a tumour.

 **Business Requirement 3: Reporting**

 “The client is interested in having a dashboard at their disposal to obtain a prediction report of the examined MRI brain scans.”